Photo of Rachel Allen courtesy of Ecover

 I’ve got a fabulous recipe for you today – a variation on traditional Irish soda bread – soda focaccia.
 Soda focaccia is just as easy to make as tradition soda bread, and it tastes even better!

 But first, let me tell you a bit about how I learned to make this delicious bread.
 It’s always exciting when you get a chance to meet one of your favourite celebrity chefs – and it’s even better if you actually get to cook with them!
-A few years ago I attended the Eat Clean, Feel Good Culinary Master Class with Rachel Allen at Cactus Studios in London.
+Back in 2013 I attended the Eat Clean, Feel Good Culinary Master Class with Rachel Allen at Cactus Studios in London.
 Sponsored by Ecover, the Eat Clean Master Class was a chance for journalists and bloggers to cook with one of Ireland’s most popular celebrity chefs, as well as to learn more about Ecover’s Eat Clean, Feel Good initiative.

 Soda Focaccia – such an easy recipe!